 Integrity.
 Our work is built on trust, honesty, and integrity.
-We only do what we promised to do, live to our commitments because we know that trust is earned.
+We only do what we promised to do, and live to our commitments because we know that trust is earned.

 Innovation.
 We approach everything in a unique way.
 We deliver the highest quality and value possible through simple, relevant, and out-of-the-box solutions